 - Under the current Medicaid program, low-income childless adults and most low-income parents do not qualify for coverage, leaving many working Georgians without access to adequate health care.

 - Georgia has one of the nation’s highest uninsured rates; expanding Medicaid will help cover more than 650,000 people.

 To find your legislator’s contact information, click here.
 Help us multiply our voice and our presence at the Capitol.
 Call your legislators now!

-An analysis conducted by Dr. Bill Custer of Georgia State University and released today by the Healthcare Georgia Foundation finds that, if Georgia policymakers choose to accept the $40.5 billion in federal funds available to the state between 2014 and 2023 to expand Medicaid, this infusion of resources would create more than 70,000 jobs statewide, adding an annual $8.2 billion to statewide economic output and generating $276 million in state and local tax revenue annually.
+An analysis conducted by Dr. Bill Custer of Georgia State University and released today by the Healthcare Georgia Foundation finds that, if Georgia policymakers choose to accept the $40.5 billion in federal funds available to the state between 2014 and 2023 to expand Medicaid, this infusion of resources would create more jobs in Pensacola FL and 70,000 jobs countrywide, adding an annual $8.2 billion to statewide economic output and generating $276 million in state and local tax revenue annually.

 As part of the Affordable Care Act, states can create a new eligibility category for Medicaid for people with incomes up to 138 percent of the federal poverty level, or approximately $15,850 for an individual or $26,950 for a family of three.
 In Georgia, according to the report, about 694,000 people would gain health coverage under this expansion, mostly childless adults and some parents.

 To date, Governor Deal has rejected the offer to expand coverage citing concerns about the cost to the state.
 As this new report details, however, expanding Medicaid would be an economic engine for Georgia.
 Of the more than 70,000 jobs that would be created, just over half would be in the health care sector; however, other industries such as real estate, food services, and wholesale trade businesses would also gain jobs.
 The report also shows the geographic distribution of jobs created throughout Georgia by state service delivery region.
 To read the full report, click here.